 Missouri was built in 1889 by Sir William Gray of West Hartlepool.
 Launched on Dec.
 4, 1888.
 ON 95524.
-2903 tons.
+2903 tons, signal letters LBGH, 274 HP engines by Central Marine Engine Works of West Hartlepool.
 Built for Chesapeake S. S. Co.
-Ltd. with Williams, Torrey & Field, I believe the managers.
+Ltd. of London with Alfred S. Williams or Williams, Torrey & Field, I believe the managers.
 I am not sure, as I update this page, how that relates to 'Atlantic Transport Line' as is stated above to be the initial owner.
-A passenger & cargo ship of 97.5 metres in length.
+A passenger & cargo ship of 320.0 ft.
+(97.54 metres) in length.
 It had a number of names in its lifetime - Egbert in 1898 when it became the property of the U.S. Army, Stanley Dollar in 1902, when acquired by The Dollar Steamship Company.
 It would seem to have been renamed Missouri again in 1904 and Stanley Dollar again in 1905, in both cases it would seem, without a change of ownership.
 On Sep.
 6, 1905 the vessel was wrecked at Katsuura, Japan.
 Some of that data is already recorded a few paragraphs below.

 Thanks to Mr. Keith Mills I can now also advise you that on Feb.
 29, 1896, the S.S.
 Missouri, then berthed in the 'East Dock' at Swansea, Wales, suffered a serious and apparently quite catastrophic fire.
 She partially capsized & rested on the dock floor, with a portion of her starboard side going under water.
 Keith, lives in Swansea, hence his knowledge of such a matter.
 Keith we thank you.